atlas-doc/doc/atlas-api-documentation/api-reference/post-ticketing-service/add-ancillaries.md

 ### Dependency

-Offer ancillary list function should be called in prior of this call
+"Offer Ancillary List" function should be called in prior of this call.

 ### Endpoint {% debug uid="orderAncillary_1.0" %}{% enddebug %}